s-a-s-k-i-a/Divi-Lightbox-for-Jetpack-Tiled-Galleries/README.md

 Divi Lightbox for Jetpack Tiled Galleries
 =========================================

-This plugin adds the Divi Lightbox effect to Jetpack Tiled Galleries.
+This plugin adds Divi's integrated Lightbox effect to Jetpack Tiled Galleries.
 This is a very lightweight plugin, which has almost no impact on pageload.
 Requirements:
 + Activated Divi theme or Divi child theme (Divi is a Premium Theme created by ElegantThemes.)
 + Activated Jetpack plugin with following modules enabled: Photon (to be found in Dashboard > Jetpack > Settings) and Tiled Galleries (to be found in Dashboard > Settings > Media)